ABC FinanceBridging loans

 Yes, a bridging loan is a replacement for a mortgage.

-Bridging loans a short-term form of alternative form of funding that is used when a mortgage wouldn’t be available, but you need to borrow money against a property.
+Bridging loans are a short-term form of alternative form of funding that is used when a mortgage wouldn’t be available, but money needs to be borrowed against a property.

 This can be because the property isn’t mortgageable , you need the funds to purchase a new property quickly or you have a short-term financial gap that needs to be filled, for example using a bridging loan for a house purchase before your existing home sells.

-Is Property Investment the main reason for bridge loans?
+Is Property Investment the main reason to take a bridge loan?

 Yes, property investment is the main reason for taking out bridging loans.
 This is true whether you’re financing an investment property, a buy-to-let property, or your own home.